-Some evidence of which Korean lineages the Xianbei and Xiongnu contributed to is laid out in Sarah Nelson’s Gyeongju: The Capital of Golden Silla, p.
+Some evidence thatthe Xianbei and Xiongnu contributed to Korean lineages, is laid out in Sarah Nelson’s Gyeongju: The Capital of Golden Silla, p.
 129 where the Korean clan’s Kims are according to tradition said to be descended from a Xiongnu crown prince:

 Mound burials which began in Gyeongju* with the arrival of the Kim family were a hallmark of steppe burial.
 But were they related to the Xiongnu or to the Xianbei?

 While most of the people of Silla were probably related to the Xianbei, at least some of the Kim clan believed themselves to be descended from Xiongnu ancestors.
-Wongtack Hong notes that,
+Hong Wontack notes that,

 According to Hanshu, King Wudi (r.
 140- 180 BCE) launched an attack on the eastern Xiongnu in 121 BCE and captured the golden statue that had been sculpted and used by the Rites to Heaven by the Xiongnu king, Xiu-tu.
 Ri-Ti (Il-Je in Korea) the crown prince, killed his father and surrendered to Han Wudi, who made him Tu-Ho in appreciation of his military exploits in suppressing the rebellion.
 Since the Xiongnu king used to make gold statues for rites to heaven Wudi bestowed the surname Jin (Kim in Korean, implying gold) upon Ri-di.
 (Hong W. 2012:233-234)